CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 3 - Moons.md

 ```
 where $a$ is the semi-major axis of the moon, $R$ is the primary planet's radius, $M_M$ and $M_P$ are the masses of the moon and planet respectively, and $T_M$ and $T_P$ are the orbital periods of the moon and planet respectively.

 As is apparent, our Moon is vastly different from the other moons of our solar system: our moon has a much larger $a/R$, $M_M/M_P$, and $T_M/T_P$ ratios than other moons.
 Thus two kinds of moons must be distinguished: "Io-type" moons, and "Luna-type" moons.
+(Note: this is not technical terminology.)

 - "Io-type" Moons:
   * Have small $a/R$, $M_M/M_P$, and $T_M/T_P$ ratios.